What is a CPAP Machine?

 How to Clean Your CPAP

 Cleaning your CPAP machine is easier than you might think.
 Sleep apnea machines themselves require only a little cleaning, and most of the cleaning required is actually for the mask, not the machine itself.
-Here’s a few ideas to help keep your CPAP machine in tip-top-shape.
+Here are a few ideas to help keep your CPAP machine in tip-top shape.

 Or, you could use vinegar, and make the chalky film easier to get rid of.
 Remember that your humidifier tank is one of the dirtiest places on your CPAP machine.
 Warm water is a great breeding ground for germs and other pathogens, and if you don’t take the time to clean your tank, you could be breathing in germs all night long.

 Cleaning the Mask: It’s important to mention that cleaning CPAP equipment is more about cleaning the mask than anything else, as that’s where most of the germs reside.
 It’s important to clean your mask daily and do a deeper clean once a week.
 For more about cleaning: please see our article about the topic: Everything You Need to Know About CPAP Cleaning

 These days, cleaning machines are popular.
 Why?
 What’s the big fuss about?
 Cleaning machines are designed to clean a CPAP machine and accessories better and more effectively than soap and water, and they can do it in around 5 minutes.
 CPAP.com sells the Lumin, a CPAP cleaning machine that disinfects with powerful UV light in around 5 minutes.

 It’s important to note that no cleaning machine on the market works like a dishwasher to actually scrub and clean CPAP items.
 CPAP cleaners just disinfect.
 To remove deposits, you’ll need to use soap and water or CPAP wipes to remove those.

 How to Use a CPAP Machine